nobrainghost/ARS/README.md

 # Abstract Recommender System

 This project implements an abstract recommender system designed to interpret natural language search queries and return relevant recommendations.
-For example, if you ask _“A lightweight laptop with powerful graphics for Android Studio development under 500,”_ it will understand the key requirements and deliver tailored laptop suggestions that actually fit the bill.
+For example, if you ask _“A lightweight laptop with powerful graphics for Android Studio development under 500,”_ it will understand the key requirements and deliver tailored laptop suggestions that actually fit the bill and specs (Ram/GPU/CPU).

 Built with modularity in mind, the system uses NLP embeddings and a FastAPI backend, allowing easy integration with any dataset by simply updating the configuration.